Flow data home

 The Flow Data website provides three routes to the data.

 I have access to the safeguarded data.
-What are the conditions of use of safeguarded 2011 census flow data?
+What are the conditions of use of safeguarded 2011 and 2021 census flow data?

 Other Census data resources